The 20 Best Cowden Syndrome Doctors Near Me in Baltimore, MD

 The Kennedy Krieger Institute

 Dr. Comi graduated from SUNY Buffalo School of Medicine and received her training in pediatrics at the Children's Hospital of Buffalo and her child neurology training at Johns Hopkins Medicine.
 Her clinical specialization is in the treatment of the neurological aspects of Sturge-Weber syndrome and other disorders related to capillary malformation.
 Dr. Comi's clinical research interests focus on improving the early diagnosis and treatment of brain involvement in Sturge-Weber syndrome in order to prevent ischemic brain injury in affected infants and young children, and on studies to understand what causes Sturge-Weber syndrome.
 Her laboratory research work deals with the pathogenesis of Sturge-Weber syndrome, recently shown to be caused by a somatic mutation, and on developing new drug targets, screening assays, models and therapeutic strategies for Sturge-Weber syndrome.
 Her lab group also works on developing better neuroprotective and neuroregenerative responses to brain injury resulting from impaired blood flow to the brain.
 Dr. Comi is rated as a Distinguished provider by MediFind in the treatment of Cowden Syndrome.
-Her top areas of expertise are Sturge-Weber Syndrome, Parkes Weber Syndrome, Stork Bite, Epilepsy in Children, and Endovascular Embolization.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Sturge-Weber Syndrome, Parkes Weber Syndrome, Stork Bite, Epilepsy in Children, and Endovascular Embolization.
+Dr. Comi is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 Dr. Douglas Ball is an associate professor of medicine at the Johns Hopkins University School of Medicine.
 He holds a joint appointment in oncology.
 His areas of clinical expertise include diagnostic radiology, endocrine oncology, thyroid cancer and thyroid diseases.
 Dr. Ball earned his M.D. from the George Washington University School of Medicine.
 He completed his residency at the University of Pittsburgh-Presbyterian University Hospital and performed a fellowship in endocrinology and metabolism at Johns Hopkins.
 His research interests include medullary thyroid cancer, differentiated thyroid cancer and anaplastic thyroid cancer.
 Dr. Ball is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Medullary Thyroid Carcinoma, Thyroid Cancer, Anaplastic Thyroid Cancer, Papillary Thyroid Cancer, and Thyroidectomy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Medullary Thyroid Carcinoma, Thyroid Cancer, Anaplastic Thyroid Cancer, and Papillary Thyroid Cancer.
+Dr. Ball is board certified in American Board Of Internal Medicine.

 Johns Hopkins Outpatient Center

 Dr. Mark Luciano is the director of the Johns Hopkins Hydrocephalus and Cerebral Fluid Center.
 A renowned leader in treating hydrocephalus, Dr. Luciano is distinguished both nationally and internationally for his research and educational and clinical work in neuroendoscopy.
 Dr. Luciano treats adults with hydrocephalus, pseudotumor cerebri, intracranial hypotension, Chiari malformations, and cerebral and spinal cysts.
 He has significant expertise treating children and adults with cerebrospinal fluid leaks and congenital disorders.
 Among his accomplishments in neuroscience research and biomedical engineering are his investigation of the cerebrovascular response to hydrocephalus and the invention of a unique device for control of intracranial pressure (ICP) pulsatility to increase blood flow.
 His National Institutes of Health-funded studies have explored prolonged compression and hypoxia in the brain as a result of hydrocephalus, as well as the interaction between cerebrospinal fluid and vascular systems.
 Dr. Luciano is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Hydrocephalus, Normal Pressure Hydrocephalus, Increased Intracranial Pressure, Posterior Fossa Decompression, and Gastrostomy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Hydrocephalus, Normal Pressure Hydrocephalus, Increased Intracranial Pressure, Posterior Fossa Decompression, and Stent Placement.
+Dr. Luciano is board certified in American Board Of Neurological Surgery.

 The Johns Hopkins Hospital

 Dr. Babita Panigrahi specializes in all aspects of breast imaging, including mammography, tomosynthesis, breast ultrasound, breast MRI, and image-guided breast procedures.
 Dr. Panigrahi completed her medical degree at Yale School of Medicine in 2013, where she spent an additional research year funded by a Howard Hughes Medical Institute fellowship.
 She then completed her diagnostic radiology residency at Johns Hopkins.
 Following residency, she completed a fellowship in breast imaging at the Massachusetts General Hospital of Harvard Medical School.
 Dr. Panigrahi is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-Her top areas of expertise are Fibrocystic Breast Disease, Giant Mammary Hamartoma, Fibroadenoma, and Breast Lump.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Fibrocystic Breast Disease, Giant Mammary Hamartoma, Fibroadenoma, and Breast Lump.
+Dr. Panigrahi is board certified in American Board Of Radiology.

 Johns Hopkins Bayview Medical Center

 Dr. Joann Bodurtha is a professor of genetic medicine, pediatrics, and oncology at the Johns Hopkins University School of Medicine.
 Dr. Bodurtha is co-director of the regional genetics network NYMAC, co-director of the Biological Mechanisms theme in the Genes to Society Curriculum, co-director of the BIRCWH Advisory Board, Physician Advisor for the Dept. of Genetic Medicine, a member of the Advisory Committee of the JH-NHGRI Genetic Counseling program, and a member of the Johns Hopkins Medicine Institutional Review Board.
 She has appointments in the School of Public Health and School of Nursing.
 Her research focuses on risk communication and interdisciplinary genetic education.
 Prior to joining Johns Hopkins, Dr. Bodurtha was a professor of human and molecular genetics at VCU, where she had faculty appointments in the Departments of Pediatrics, Obstetrics-Gynecology, and Preventive Medicine and Community Health.
 She received her B.A. from Swarthmore College and her M.D. and M.P.H. with honors from Yale.
 After a year of research at the Nagasaki University School of Medicine as a Luce Scholar, she completed her residency in pediatrics at Children’s Hospital of Philadelphia and worked as a USPHS physician on the Turtle Mountain Chippewa Reservation in North Dakota.
 She completed her medical genetics fellowship at Virginia Commonwealth University (VCU) in 1987.
 Dr. Bodurtha joined the Johns Hopkins faculty in 2011.
 At VCU, Dr. Bodurtha helped start the Masters in Genetic Counseling program in 1990 and the Va-LEND (Leadership Education in Neurodevelopmental Disabilities) program in 1995.
 She served on the American Academy of Pediatrics Committee on Native American Child Health for ten years.
 She was the Richmond YMCA Woman of the Year in Science and Medicine in 1997.
 She received the VCU School of Medicine first Innovation in Teaching Award in 1999, the SCHEV Outstanding Faculty Award in 2006, the Genetic Alliance Art of Listening Award in 2008, the AUCD Professional Achievement Award in 2009, and the VCU WISDM Professional Achievement Award in 2010.
 A member of the Leadership Metro Richmond Class of 2000, she served as president of the WISDM (Women in Science, Dentistry, and Medicine) organization at VCU from 2000 to 2003.
 She has written more than 150 scientific articles, book chapters, and reviews and supervised more than 100 graduate students.
 She is committed to improving access to genetic services and helping make all communities be more welcoming.
 Dr. Bodurtha is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-Her top areas of expertise are Ehlers-Danlos Syndrome (EDS), Micrognathia, Inborn Renal Aminoaciduria, and Blepharophimosis.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Ehlers-Danlos Syndrome (EDS), Micrognathia, Inborn Renal Aminoaciduria, and Blepharophimosis.
+Dr. Bodurtha is board certified in American Board Of Medical Genetics And Genomics and American Board Of Pediatrics.

 The Kennedy Krieger Institute

 After completing her bachelors of science degree in biochemistry from the City College of New York (CUNY), Dr. Smith-Hicks entered the Medical Scientist Training Program at Columbia University College of Physicians and Surgeons, where she obtained her M.D., Ph.D. in 2000.
 She trained in Pediatrics at the Albert Einstein College of Medicine and completed her Neurology and Pediatric Neurology training at the Johns Hopkins University School of Medicine in 2005.
 Dr. Smith-Hicks trained as a post-doctoral fellow in the Department of Neuroscience at Johns Hopkins University School of Medicine under the guidance of Dr. Paul Worley.
 She joined the faculty at Kennedy Krieger Institute in 2010 where she now sees patients with Autism Spectrum Disorder and Rett Syndrome, while conducting basic science research exploring disorders of learning and memory.
 Dr. Smith is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-Her top areas of expertise are Rett Syndrome, Ruvalcaba Syndrome, Autism Spectrum Disorder, and Early Infantile Epileptic Encephalopathy.
+She is also highly rated in 80 other conditions, according to our data.
+Her clinical expertise encompasses Rett Syndrome, Ruvalcaba Syndrome, Autism Spectrum Disorder, and Early Infantile Epileptic Encephalopathy.
+Dr. Smith is board certified in American Board Of Psychiatry And Neurology.

-Francis Giardiello is a Gastroenterologist in Baltimore, Maryland.
+Francis Giardiello is a Gastroenterologist practicing medicine in Baltimore, Maryland.
 Dr. Giardiello is rated as an Advanced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Familial Adenomatous Polyposis, Juvenile Polyposis Syndrome, Attenuated Familial Adenomatous Polyposis, Colonoscopy, and Endoscopy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Familial Adenomatous Polyposis, Juvenile Polyposis Syndrome, Peutz-Jeghers Syndrome, Colonoscopy, and Endoscopy.

-Phillip Dennis is a Hematologist Oncology provider in Baltimore, Maryland.
+Phillip Dennis is a Hematologist and an Oncologist practicing medicine in Baltimore, Maryland.
 Dr. Dennis is rated as an Advanced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), Ruvalcaba Syndrome, and Lhermitte-Duclos Disease.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), Ruvalcaba Syndrome, and Lhermitte-Duclos Disease.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Chetan Bettegowda is the director of the Johns Hopkins Department of Neurosurgery.
 He offers comprehensive treatments for adult patients with benign and malignant brain tumors, specializing in the treatment of patients with primary brain tumors such as gliomas, meningiomas and pituitary tumors.
 He performs both open surgery and stereotactic radiosurgery for patients with metastatic tumors to the brain, and also provides stereotactic radiosurgery for other neurological disorders, including spinal tumors, trigeminal neuralgia and skull-base tumors.
 Dr. Bettegowda is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Trigeminal Neuralgia, Astrocytoma, Glioblastoma, Rhizotomy, and Microvascular Decompression.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Trigeminal Neuralgia, Astrocytoma, Glioblastoma, Rhizotomy, and Microvascular Decompression.
+Dr. Bettegowda is board certified in American Board Of Neurological Surgery.

 Neurology Consultants-Severna Park

-Clifford Andrew is a Neurologist in Severna Park, Maryland.
+Clifford Andrew is a Neurologist practicing medicine in Severna Park, Maryland.
 Dr. Andrew is rated as an Advanced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Peutz-Jeghers Syndrome, Tieche-Jadassohn Nevus, Hypothalamic Hamartomas, and Von Hippel-Lindau (VHL) Syndrome.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Von Hippel-Lindau (VHL) Syndrome, Peutz-Jeghers Syndrome, Phacomatosis Pigmentovascularis, and Cowden Syndrome.

-Bernard Cohen is a Dermatologist in Lutherville, Maryland.
+Bernard Cohen is a Dermatologist practicing medicine in Lutherville, Maryland.
 Dr. Cohen is rated as an Experienced provider by MediFind in the treatment of Cowden Syndrome.
-His top areas of expertise are Linear Hamartoma Syndrome, Familial Multiple Nevi Flammei, Vascular Birthmark, and Stork Bite.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Vascular Birthmark, Linear Hamartoma Syndrome, Stork Bite, and Familial Multiple Nevi Flammei.